Web Interface

 # Run in web mode

-file in the chat directory:# Required: At least one of these API keys must be provided ANTHROPIC_API_KEY=your_anthropic_api_key OPENAI_API_KEY=your_openai_api_key # Required: Configure folders to search ALLOWED_FOLDERS=/path/to/repo1,/path/to/repo2 # Optional configuration PORT=8080 MODEL_NAME=claude-3-7-sonnet-latest AUTH_ENABLED=false AUTH_USERNAME=admin AUTH_PASSWORD=password
+- Configure environment variables: Create or edit the - .envfile in the chat directory:- # Required: At least one of these API keys must be provided ANTHROPIC_API_KEY=your_anthropic_api_key OPENAI_API_KEY=your_openai_api_key # Required: Configure folders to search ALLOWED_FOLDERS=/path/to/repo1,/path/to/repo2 # Optional configuration PORT=8080 MODEL_NAME=claude-3-7-sonnet-latest AUTH_ENABLED=false AUTH_USERNAME=admin AUTH_PASSWORD=password

 Command-Line Options